Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: The strict transversality condition

 \end{lemma}

-\begin{proof} Observe that by the definition of the slice $\Sigma_{s,{\bf k}}$
+\begin{proof} Observe that by the definition of the slice $\Sigma_{{\bf k}, s}$

 where $l(s)$ is the length of $s$ with respect to the system of simple roots in $\Delta_+^s$.
-Hence to compute ${\rm dim}~\Sigma_{s,{\bf k}}$ we have to find all numbers in the right hand side of the last equality.
+Hence to compute ${\rm dim}~\Sigma_{{\bf k}, s}$ we have to find all numbers in the right hand side of the last identity.

-Consider the case of classical Lie algebras when each Weyl group element is a product of cycles in a permutation group.
+Consider the case of classical groups when each Weyl group element is a product of cycles in a permutation group.
 In this case identity (\ref{dimid}) is proved by a straightforward calculation using Lemma \ref{mainl*}.